zzzprojects/docs/learndapper.com/pages/database-providers.md

 description: Discover how to use Dapper database providers like SQL Server, MySQL, PostgreSQL, Oracle, and more on your website.
 Learn to install and apply these providers.
 canonical: /database-providers
 status: Published
-lastmod: 2024-01-05
+lastmod: 2024-08-30
 ---

 # Database Providers With Dapper

-Dapper supports a variety of database providers, including the popular Microsoft SQL Server, Oracle, MySQL, PostgreSQL, SQLite, etc.
+Dapper supports a variety of database providers, including the popular Microsoft SQL Server, Oracle, MySQL, MariaDB, PostgreSQL, SQLite, etc.

  - It is important to note that Dapper does not provide any database abstraction layer like Entity Framework or NHibernate.
  - Instead, it provides the user with several methods and extension points to extend the library for their custom database provider.